heiko1988/mtwi/README.md

 - ✔ **Live Chat:** Communicate in real-time with players on your server.
 - ✔ **Dashboard:** Manage online players, ban users, or view server statistics.
 - ✔ **Ban Management:** Ban or unban players with just a few clicks.
+- ✔ **Ban Widget:** Displays the current number of active bans directly on the dashboard.
+- ✔ **Server Control:** Start, stop, or restart your Windows server directly from the dashboard (including status display).
 - ✔ **Multi-Language:** Supports German and English (easily extendable).
 - ✔ **Settings:** Configure server connection, language, and other options.
 - ✔ **Quick Messages:** Send predefined chat messages for efficient communication.
 - ✔ **Windows Chat Server:** Includes a Python-based solution (`win_server_chat_logs`) for live chat integration (installation guide included).
+- ✔ **Bugfixes:** Various minor bugfixes and improvements.

 ### 🚀 Installation
 1. **Upload Files:** Copy the contents of the `release` folder to your web server.